Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “This data will then be able to be used to know which marketing platforms bring in the high spenders, which are bringing in the frequent buyers, and which are really helping your target markets spend money with you.
 Win, win, win,” Lewis adds.

-The team at English Blinds use this dimension too, according to Polly Kay: “Tracking user actions (in the “hit” scope) is one of the most valuable custom dimensions I’ve identified to help to analyze performance, and this is not the same thing as the user action tracking option provided in “custom events.”
+Polly Kay uses this dimension too: “Tracking user actions (in the “hit” scope) is one of the most valuable custom dimensions I’ve identified to help to analyze performance, and this is not the same thing as the user action tracking option provided in “custom events.”

 “This custom dimension allows you to develop a deeper context for said actions (which is exactly what you want in order to develop a big-picture view) and offers more flexibility too.”

 Kay continues: “Track user actions across both channels for a 3D view of things like comment posting, adding items to carts or wishlists, clicking to like or recommend a product, or giving an item a review or rating.”